Heckie75/kodi-addon-philips-ovu710023-remote/README.md

 The following buttons don't work:
 * Teletext buttons: red, green, yellow, blue and ?-button
 * Windows MCE button: the green one with Windows logo inside

+## Disclaimer

+This addon utilizes and packages [evtest](https://cgit.freedesktop.org/evtest/) which is published under GNU licence. _evtest_ was written by Vojtech Pavlik <vojtech@suse.cz>.